Preconception Health Toolkit

 Preconception and interconception health services aim to identify and modify biomedical, behavioral, and social risks to an individual’s health or future pregnancy outcomes through prevention and management.
 These services promote the health of individuals of reproductive age before conception (preconception health services) or between births (interconception health services), which helps to reduce pregnancy-related adverse outcomes, such as maternal morbidity and mortality, low birth weight, preterm birth, and infant mortality.1 Preconception health services benefit all individuals of reproductive age, regardless of whether they are planning a pregnancy.2

-This toolkit provides a series of steps and supportive resources that Title X family planning projects can use to review and strengthen the quality of preconception health services.
-Family planning agencies can use this toolkit to improve preconception health knowledge, attitudes, and practices; strengthen preconception health services to support clients in attaining and maintaining optimal health; integrate contextual and environmental factors into preconception health services; and reduce disparities in maternal and pregnancy outcomes.
+This toolkit offers steps and supportive resources that sexual and reproductive health (SRH) agencies, including Title X family planning projects, can use to review and strengthen the quality of their preconception health services.
+SRH agencies can use this toolkit to improve preconception health knowledge, attitudes, and practices; strengthen preconception health services to support clients in attaining and maintaining optimal health; integrate contextual and environmental factors into preconception health services; and reduce disparities in maternal and pregnancy outcomes.

 Want to see this toolkit content in action?
 Read this Grantee Spotlight on Integrating Family Planning and Chronic Disease Management for Performance Improvement in Georgia.